gracefulife/clova-developer-guide/en/CIC/References/APIs/SpeechRecognizer.md

 {% endraw %}

 ### Audio Data
-After your client sends a Recognize Event message, it keeps streaming the audio data as follows untill the user finishes speaking or your client receives a [StopCapture](#StopCapture) Directive message.
-Be noted that the audio data should be streamed over the same message part, not over separate message parts.
+After sending a Recognize event message, continue to send the following audio data until the user finishes speaking or a [StopCapture](#StopCapture) directive message is returned.
+Be noted that you must send audio streaming in a same message part, not separate message parts.
 ```
 [ Message Header ]
 Content-Disposition: form-data; name="audio"